ngzh-luke/muict-498prj-ictchat/README.md

 - For the frontend, you may choose to run using Docker or directly using Python interpreter.
   - [Instructions (Python interpreter)](#instructions-python-interpreter)
   - [Instructions (Docker)](#instructions-docker)

+## Instructions (Model Inference)
+1. To try out our chatbot model, please go to /src/model/Muict_Chatbot_inference.ipynb and run it using a Google Colab account.
+Alternatively, you can use this link. "https://colab.research.google.com/drive/1YBzJvVwAk2Vc8Bc0c7xnMzURW3t3946p?usp=sharing)"

 ## Instructions (Python interpreter)